MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-virtual-machines.md

 The following offers are available for WebLogic on Azure Virtual Machines.

 During the deployment of an offer, you'll be asked to choose the Virtual Machine size for your WebLogic server nodes.
 It's important to consider all aspects of sizing (memory, processor, disk) in your choice of VM size.
-See [the documentation for the offers](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wlazu/deploy-oracle-weblogic-server-administration-server-single-node.html) and also the [Azure Documentation for virtual machine sizing](/azure/cloud-services/cloud-services-sizes-specs)
+For more information, see [the documentation for the offers](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wlazu/deploy-oracle-weblogic-server-administration-server-single-node.html) and also the [Azure Documentation for virtual machine sizing](/azure/cloud-services/cloud-services-sizes-specs)

 #### WebLogic Server Single Node with no Admin Server